Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Comparison with Observations

 \subsection{Bright-End [\ion{C}{2}] Luminosity Function}

-Apart from galaxy-integrated properties, it is essential to demonstrate that our simulations are representative and reasonable at the population level through [\ion{C}{2}] luminosity function ($\Phi_{\mathrm{[CII]}}$).
-Given the range of selected FIRE-2 galaxies and redshift snapshots, we construct the bright-end $\Phi_{\mathrm{[CII]}}$ at $5 \leq z \leq 6$.
+Apart from galaxy-integrated properties, it is useful to demonstrate that our simulations are representative and reasonable at the population level through the [\ion{C}{2}] luminosity function, $\Phi_{\mathrm{[CII]}}$.
+Given the range of selected FIRE-2 galaxies and redshift snapshots, we construct the bright end of $\Phi_{\mathrm{[CII]}}$ at $5 \leq z \leq 6$.

 Following the method presented by \cite{Ma19}, we treat each snapshot an independent `galaxy'.
-We collect all `galaxies' in a single redshift bin, $5 \leq z \leq 6$, where all 112 snapshots are sufficient to sample $L_{\rm [CII]}$ at the bright end.
-In each snapshot, a `galaxy' resides in a DM halo with $M_{\rm halo}$, and these $M_{\rm halo}$ are categorized in three bins in the range of $\log(M_{\mathrm{halo}}/M_{\odot}) = 10.8-12$.
-The number count of sampled galaxies in the i-th $M_{\rm halo}$ bin, $N_{\rm i}$, is subsequently linked with the expected abundance in the Universe by assigning a weight based on the halo mass function (HMF):
+We collect all `galaxies' in a single redshift bin, $5 \leq z \leq 6$, where all 112 snapshots are used to sample the abundance of [\ion{C}{2}] emitters at the bright end.
+In each snapshot, a `galaxy' resides in a DM halo with $M_{\rm halo}$, and halo masses are categorized in three bins in the range of $\log(M_{\mathrm{halo}}/M_{\odot}) = 10.8-12$.
+The number count of sampled galaxies in the $i$-th $M_{\rm halo}$ bin, $N_{i}$, is subsequently linked with the expected abundance in the Universe by assigning a weight based on the halo mass function (HMF):